mm-wang/flickrtravel/README.md

 # Predicting Travel Patterns Using Flickr
-Using the 100 Million Photos and Videos database from Flickr to predict travel patterns.
+Using the 100 Million Photos and Videos database from Flickr to predict travel patterns within the United States and Central America.

 ## The Hypothesis:

 People typically travel to take photographs, or go to a specific place to take photographs.
 Even if it is their backyard, it is a place that has meaning and visual attraction.
 I am interested in looking at photography as a predictor of ideal locations to travel to.
 Where do people like to take photographs?
 Where _will_ people like to take photographs?

-### *Where will people travel?*
+#### *Where will people travel?*

 ## The Preprocessing/Cleaning/Manipulation